thetrime/trimeplay/README.md

       * That includes mirroring, surprisingly!
 That's a shame really: I might try and get mirroring off the never-to-be-done list, but it seems unlikely to happen :(
    * Slideshow transitions (Don't care)
    * Music (not really interested.
 The protocol is very complicated, which is surprising given how simple video is?)
    * Videos with cmov atoms.
 Roku can't play them.
 This is annoying and stupid, since it's hardly difficult if you have access to zlib, which roku must, but that seems to be the end of it.
+See http://forums.roku.com/viewtopic.php?f=34&t=59141

 What doesn't work *but should* (ie, bugs)
    * the screensaver will still come on if you're looking at a photo.
 I don't know if this is a bug or a feature?